jerryasher/benchmarks/README.md

 - UTF-8 will be used throughout

-- Files should have a final linefeed
+- All files should have a final linefeed

 ## Purpose